-All SCA Field Leader positions are advertised through SCA’s employment page.
+All SCA Field Leader positions are advertised through SCA’s Current Leader Openings page.
 Be sure to read each position carefully to ﬁnd positions that match your experience, skill level, any other requirements (housing arrangements, medical certiﬁcations, etc.), and the dates you are available to work.
 Follow this link for a general description of our Field Leader positions.

 We begin to consider you for a Field Leader position when:

 - You have answered all the application questions

 - You have your resume and cover letter posted to the resume section

 - You have at least one Reference Form completed and attached